 Seriously, (although, I have yet to be any less serious than the crown jewel of the theater, the Magic Flute), Mozart not only created the modern opera and arguably modern music, he popularized modern musical techniques like coloratura and arguably helped popularize the dark comedy musical in general, and a great example of this is the metaphor laden Magic Flute.

 FACT: The Magic Flute isn’t as focused on fart jokes as it is on fornication… but Mozart’s work does contain references to flatulence and so do many of the greatest operas and musicals.
-The idea is the pairing of the base and enlightened or the animal and spiritual aspects of man’s nature to achieve the highest ends.
-This is the theme of the Magic Flute and, arguably Enlightenment, Masonry, and liberalism.
-It is possible also related to the work of Kant, Mill, Aristotle, Kirkegaard, etc. See an essay on “the greatest happiness.”
+The idea is the pairing of the base-level aesthetic and the enlightened, or the animal and the reasoned, ethical, and spiritual aspects of man’s nature, to achieve the Highest ends.
+This is the theme of the Magic Flute and, arguably Enlightenment, Masonry, and liberalism, which can also be seen reelected in the works of Kant, Mill, Plato, Aristotle, Kirkegaard, etc. See an essay on “the greatest happiness.”

 Freemason Themes in the Magic Flute

-While the story is packed cover-to-cover with themes related to the hero’s journey, liberalism, the enlightenment, and general good vs. evil spirituality, there are a few themes related to Freemasonry specifically:
+While the story is packed cover-to-cover with themes related to the hero’s journey (the monomyth), liberalism, the enlightenment, and general good vs. evil spirituality, there are a few themes related to Freemasonry specifically:

 - Masonry assigns meaning to the number 3.
 The Opera opens with a triad of a chord with three notes, and there are 3 child-spirits, 3 ladies, 3 slaves, and 3 priests who act as a Greek chorus.
 In the opera, one of the two main characters, Papageno, counts to 3 in the main theme played throughout the piece.